 Frida Kahlo (July 6, 1907 – July 13, 1954).
 Surrealist self portraitist with a very distinctive style.
 Married the famous muralist Diego Riviera and became a global cultural icon within her own lifetime.

-As you can clearly see it is indisputable that women can be among the very greatest artists, across both history and genres.
+As you can clearly see it is indisputable that women can be among the very greatest artists, across both history and across genres.
 There are, obviously, many more who deserved inclusion.
 If there are any you want to add, or if you have an opinion on this debate then please add a message below.